-Being a dog owner brings about questions that you probably thought youd never have to ask.
+Being a dog owner often raises questions you probably never thought you’d have to ask.
 Why is my dog letting my cat beat it up?
 What does he eat that makes him smell like that?
-Dogs like to snack from the litter box?
-How can there be THAT much waste to pick up?
+Dogs snack from the litter box?
+How can there be that much waste to pick up?
 Is he really looking at me like I’m stupid?
-And, the question that will be answered in this article: Should dogs eat grass?
+And, of course, the question we’ll answer in this article: Should dogs eat grass?

-it’s true that most dogs will, at one time or another, munch on the lawn.
-That probably seems a little strange to you because you go to a great deal of trouble and expense to provide nutritious dog food on a daily basis.
-Still, the grass is, at times, a seemingly irresistible snack.
+It’s true that most dogs will, at one time or another, munch on the lawn.
+This probably seems a bit strange to you because you go to great lengths and expense to provide nutritious dog food on a daily basis.
+Yet, despite all that, grass sometimes appears to be an irresistible snack.

-It seems that some dogs eat grass every time you let them outside, while others only partake once in a while.
+Some dogs eat grass every time they’re let outside, while others partake only occasionally.
 So, what is it about the lawn that makes dogs want to take a bite?
-The fact is that experts cannot agree on just why dogs eat grass.
-But there are a few theories floating around that are more popular than others.
+The truth is, experts cannot agree on exactly why dogs eat grass.
+But a few theories are more popular than others.

-One thought is that perhaps dogs crave greens.
-Just as humans sometimes have a longing for chocolate or steak, some think that dogs may get an occasional hankering for some crunchy greens.
-Remember that dogs are omnivorous, meaning they enjoy eating plants as well as meat.
-If this theory is true, then when they get the urge to eat some greens, grass is usually the most abundant choice.
+One theory suggests that dogs may crave greens.
+Just as humans sometimes crave chocolate or steak, it’s possible that dogs occasionally get a hankering for something crunchy and green.
+After all, dogs are omnivores, which means they enjoy eating both plants and meat.
+If this theory is true, then when dogs feel the urge to eat some greens, grass is often the most available option.

 Unlike some animals, such as cats, whose ancestors were hunters, early dogs were scavengers.
-They would eat pretty much anything that was handy.
-Some of that lack of a discretionary palate could be why they eat grass, trash or anything else that looks interesting.
+They ate whatever was available, which could explain why they munch on grass, trash, or anything else that looks interesting.

-Because most of the commercial dog foods available provide all the nutrition your pet needs, it’s highly unlikely that Fido is eating your lawn because of some sort of nutritional deficiency.
-For many dogs, the answer as to why they eat it is simple: They like the way it tastes.
+Since most commercial dog foods provide all the nutrition your pet needs, it’s highly unlikely that Fido is eating grass due to a nutritional deficiency.
+For many dogs, the reason they eat grass is simply that they enjoy the taste.

-Some pet owners notice that their dog doesn’t eat grass all the time, but that every now and then he will eat grass and then vomit.
-The jury is still out on whether these dogs eat grass when their stomach is upset or whether their stomach becomes upset as a result of eating the grass.
-The majority think that it’s the grass that upsets the stomach.
-But that leaves this question: If the grass’ causes the dog to vomit, then why can so many dogs eat it with no ill effects?
+Some pet owners notice that their dog doesn’t eat grass all the time, but occasionally, after eating it, the dog will vomit.
+The jury is still out on whether dogs eat grass when their stomach is upset or if the grass itself causes the upset stomach.
+Most experts believe it’s the grass that upsets the stomach.
+But that raises another question: if grass causes some dogs to vomit, why can so many dogs eat it with no ill effects?

-If that theory is correct than whenever a dog feels sick, he may turn to the lawn to help rid his body of what is bothering him, even if he does not particularly enjoy the taste of grass.
+If this theory is correct, it suggests that when a dog feels sick, it may turn to the lawn to help rid its body of whatever is bothering it—even if it doesn’t particularly enjoy the taste of the grass.

-What most do agree on is that there is no harm in your dog indulging in a little crunchy green grass.
-Dogs have been eating grass for centuries, and there is no reason to think it is harmful.
-As with most rules, however, there are exceptions.
+Most experts agree that eating grass is not harmful to your dog.
+Dogs have been eating grass for centuries, and there is no reason to believe it’s dangerous.
+However, as with most things, there are exceptions.

-While grass is not harmful, grass that has been treated with toxic chemicals, such as those found in insecticides, can indeed be very harmful to your pet.
-If you plan to treat your lawn, carefully read the label of any products you are going to apply.
-Information about whether the product is harmful to pets should be included very prominently on the label.
+While grass itself is not harmful, grass that has been treated with toxic chemicals, such as insecticides, can be dangerous to your pet.
+If you plan to treat your lawn, carefully read the label of any products you are applying.
+The label should prominently indicate whether the product is harmful to pets.

-You should keep your pets away from any treated areas for a while after the product is applied.
-This is true even if your dog doesn’t eat grass because the chemicals could get on his paws where he could lick off the product and become ill.
+After applying such chemicals, keep your pets away from treated areas for a while.
+This is important even if your dog doesn’t eat grass, because the chemicals can get on their paws and be licked off, potentially causing illness.

-Since it is not harmful, there is no reason you have to try and stop your pet from eating grass, but if it bothers you there is one thing you can try.
-Some vets think dogs that eat grass on a regular basis do so because their bodies are craving fiber.
-Again, experts don’t agree on this, but you can try to feed your dog some raw veggies to see if that will stop him from munching your backyard.
+Since eating grass is generally harmless, there’s no need to try to stop your pet from indulging in it.
+However, if it bothers you, there’s something you can try.
+Some veterinarians believe dogs that eat grass regularly might be craving fiber.
+While experts don’t completely agree on this, you could try offering your dog some raw veggies to see if that reduces their desire to munch on your backyard grass.

-While there is no evidence that grass is harmful, there are some reasons to believe that eating grass may actually be good for your pet.
-Eating grass may help rid your pet’s body of excess mucus.
-It can also help to cleanse the bowel which, in turn, could rid the dog’s intestines of worms.
-Some varieties of grass contain enzymes and vitamins that are good for animals.
-Keep in mind, though, that as mentioned earlier, grass that has been treated with chemicals can be very harmful to your pet.
+In fact, there is some evidence to suggest that eating grass might actually be beneficial for your dog.
+It may help rid the body of excess mucus and cleanse the bowel, which could even help eliminate intestinal worms.
+Some types of grass also contain enzymes and vitamins that are good for animals.
+But remember, grass treated with chemicals can be harmful to your dog.

-If your dog is a regular grass eater, there is no reason for you to worry about it.
-Also, if he eats it only once in a while and then vomits, there is, again, no reason for concern.
-It seems to just be part of being a dog.
+If your dog is a regular grass eater, there’s no need to worry.
+Similarly, if they eat it only occasionally and then vomit, there’s still no cause for concern.
+It just seems to be part of being a dog.

 One Response